-Originally the church was a romanesque rotunda with apse.
-It survived in the lower part of the present tower with a modest portal with semicircular tympanum.
-At the beginning of the fourteenth century, the former chancel was demolished and a rectangular two-span interior was erected, old nave was raised and adapted to the church belfry.
+Originally, the church was a romanesque rotunda consisting of a nave 6 meters in diameter and a semicircular apse 3.4 meters in diameter.
+This building was characterized by simple technique and architectural details (window jambs, entrance portal).
+At the beginning of the fourteenth century, the former chancel was demolished, and a rectangular two-bay interior was erected in its place.
+The former nave was rebuilt and adopted to the church bell tower.
 A similar rectangular nave was added from the south in the 15th century.
-Today, the church is a two-naves basilica with a two-span rib vault, with a circular tower from the west.
+As a result, a two-nave church was built with a two-bay rib vault, with a circular tower from the west.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.